samaradel/www_threefold/www.threefoldtoken.com/content/faq/definitions-faq.md

 The App is a mobile application which integrates e-wallet.
 The App allows TF Users to securely keep Tokens in their e-Wallet, send and receive Tokens, execute smart contracts, search our Directory for capacity and other administrative functions

-## ThreeFold Blockchain

-At start  the TF Blockchain will be a standard Ethereum blockchain using ERC20 smart contracts.
-Over time we intend to migrate our Tokens to our own blockchain called Rivine.io.

 ## Rivine.IO

+Our Tokens will be registered on our Rivine.io blockchain.
 Our Rivine.io. blockchain is different from some of the other blockchains in that it is run on a separate dedicated pool of Zero Nodes and has numerous additional features including support for storage, secure execution environments, metadata servers and identity management.
 The Foundation (through its 100% affiliated limited liability company) is responsible for running the blockchain

 ## ThreeFold Cockpit